dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 Your goal in this initial step is simply to use dbt to run your existing SQL transformation, with as few modifications as possible.
 This will give you a solid base to work from.

-More changes = more auditing work, and we'll want to save the bulk of our auditing for the end, when we're auditing our final dbt model structure after refactoring.
+While refactoring you'll be **moving around** a lot of logic, but ideally you won't be **changing** the logic.
+More changes = more auditing work, so if you come across anything you'd like to fix, try your best to card that up for another task after refactoring!
+We'll save the bulk of our auditing for the end when we've finalized our legacy-to-dbt model restructuring.

 To get going, you'll copy your legacy SQL query into your dbt project, by saving it in a `.sql` file under the `/models` directory of your project.